USC vs. Arizona NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- USC's games this season have gone over 56.5 points four of seven times.
+- USC and its opponents have gone over the current 56.5-point total in four of seven games (57.1%) this season.

-- Arizona has combined with its opponents to score more than 56.5 points in one game this season.

-- Saturday's total is 12.3 points higher than the combined 44.2 PPG average of the two teams.

-- The 58.3 points per game these two squads have allowed to opponents this season are 1.8 more than the 56.5 over/under in this contest.

-- Trojans games this season feature an average total of 57.3 points, a number 0.8 points higher than Saturday's over/under.

-- The 52.1 PPG average total in Wildcats games this season is 4.4 points fewer than this game's over/under.
+- The average total in Trojans games this season is 57.3, 0.8 points more than Saturday's over/under of 56.5.

 USC Stats and Trends

-- In USC's seven games this year, it has three wins against the spread.
+- USC has three wins against the spread in seven games this season.

-- USC's games this year have eclipsed the over/under three times in seven opportunities (42.9%).
+- USC's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- USC is 2-0 against the spread and 2-0 overall this season when the team notches more than 30.4 points.
+- USC is 3-4 against the spread and 3-4 overall when the team picks up over 362.3 yards.

-- In games that USC picks up more than 362.3 yards, the team is 3-4 against the spread and 3-4 overall.

-- The Trojans have turned the ball over eight more times (13 total) than the Wildcats have forced a turnover (5) this season.
+- This year, the Trojans have turned the ball over 13 times, eight more than the Wildcats' takeaways (5).

 - Find the latest spread and moneyline odds for USC at SISportsbook.